jacobgummer/BSc-thesis/test-and-benching/binaries/binary_commit_relation.md

 Commit: 63894b7
 ### Notes
 Not sure why this was chosen?
-Must be because of the (re)naming of the files resulting in the original automap implementaion being used.
+Might be because of the (re)naming of the files resulting in the original automap implementaion NOT being used.

+Deleted, since it was faulty.

+## futhark-automap-commit
+Repo: jakobgummer/futhark

+Branch: automap-tysolve-optim

+Commit: 63894b7

+### Notes
+Renaming done correctly, yielding improved result over `futhark-automap`.

+## futhark-automap-branch
+Repo: jakobgummer/futhark

+Branch: automap

+Commit: cf552f9

+### Notes
+Compiled directly from `automap` branch thereby ensuring original implementation is used.

 # futhark-new
 ## futhark-new-0.0